Aarhus University Seal

 If there are more qualified applicants than available seats, the Admissions Committee assesses each applicant based on the average mark (i.e. GPA) of the Bachelor’s degree at the time of application.
 Marks/grades obtained after the application deadline will not be included in the GPA.
 The Admissions Committee assesses each applicant’s marks based on the information provided by diplomas and transcripts.

-Programme Structure
+Programme structure

 ACADEMIC REGULATIONS

-Below is an outline of the courses:
+Below is an outline and description of the courses:

 The degree programme consists of two semesters in the first year which cover the compulsory courses in the programme specialisation and two semesters in the last year which are reserved for the student's own specialisation.